 STOP!
 WAIT!
-Don't do ANYTHING until you read this first: Wipe the motors off with alcohol or window cleaner - it makes the DSST stick much better.
+Don't do ANYTHING until you read this first: Wipe the motors and PCB mounting spot with alcohol or window cleaner - it makes the DSST stick much better.

-Put the motors down in front of you so the white spots are nearest to each other.
+Put the motors down in front of you so the plus signs are nearest to each other.
 Put the DSST on the flat part, up near the rear of the motor.
 Get this part wrong, and your Herbie will love spinning in circles!

 Peel the backing off one side of the DSST and push it onto one motor hard.
-Before you do it on the other motor, make sure that with the white dots side-by-side the DSST is on the upper surface of both motors.
-Then take your clippings, and solder them straight-up on each of the motor posts
+Before you do it on the other motor, make sure that with the plus signs side-by-side the DSST is on the upper surface of both motors.
+Then take your saved resistor and capacitor clippings, and solder them straight-up on each of the motor posts.